AdobeDocs/genstudio.en/help/user-guide/effective-prompts.md

 - Be specific and provide details about what to do and not do.
 - Provide context using external references.
-- Leverage the [!DNL Brand] guidelines feature of GenStudio.
+- Leverage the [!DNL Brand] references feature of GenStudio.
-- Review and adjust [!DNL Brand] guidelines regularly.
+- Review and adjust [!DNL Brand] references regularly.
 - Iterate and refine.
 - Learn through experimentation.